microsoft/TailwindTraders/Documents/DemoScripts/Managing backend with Azure Kubernetes Service (AKS)/Readme.md

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FTailwindTraders-Website%2Fmaster%2FDeploy%2Fdeployment.json"><img src="https://github.com/Microsoft/TailwindTraders/blob/master/Documents/DemoScripts/Managing%20backend%20with%20Azure%20Kubernetes%20Service%20(AKS)/Images/deploy-to-azure.png" alt="Deploy to Azure"/></a>

-    >Note: You can deploy the website inside an AKS cluster.
-If you want to do so instead of deploying the web in App Service please, check the [documentation](https://github.com/Microsoft/TailwindTraders-Website/blob/master/Deploy/deploy-on-aks.md)

     ![customtemplate2](Images/customtemplate2.png)

 1. When deploying to Azure pay attention to parameters **User Email** and **Api Base Url**.